Kranky Kids® Software Cheat Sheets

 Illustrator CS5 metadata export

 The Export window opens.
-Name your new template (see below) and click Save.
+Name your new template and click Save (see below):

 Illustrator CS5 metadata template naming